 These new features include a more efficient algorithm for Windows Search, improved Cortana experience and even more kaomojis, to start.
 The Windows 10 May 2020 Update is also adding a new security tool, which will help prevent unwanted or malicious apps from installing themselves on your PC.
 Unfortunately, it also comes with its share of issues, like with other past updates.
 However, these issues should either have simple workarounds or will be resolved soon.

 Now that the Windows 10 May 2020 Update is out, that means it’s time to take inventory of everything it has to offer.
 Here are all of the most exciting, interesting and generally useful features that are coming with it.

 Cut to the chase

 - When is it out?
-Windows 10 20H1 is expected in the first half of 2020
+Windows 10 May 2020 Update is out now

-Windows 10 20H1 brings a new look
+Windows 10 May 2020 Update brings a new look

 We've seen more than one hint that Version 20H1 could be making a move toward a more rounded design instead of the sharp angles seen currently in Windows 10.
 This would extend from windows and buttons to sliders and pop-up dialog boxes.

 This would work to provide some more consistency between the desktop user interface and apps, as well as aligning it more with modern web and app style.
 This change isn't certain though, but has been hinted at more than once.